Biblical Parallels

 Sowing Seeds ~ Tending Soil ~ Waiting for Growth ~ Watering with the Word ~ Reaping a Harvest

 Throughout the bible we can see the significance of connecting seeds, planting, growth, life, transformation, harvest, and renewal as powerful symbols of faith, hope, and new life in the Kingdom of God.
 Just like microgreens grow from small seeds into life-giving food, the good news of the Gospel begins as a small seed planted in the heart and it grows into a new life in Jesus.
 The seed is the word of God.
 Jesus often taught meaningful sermons by using farming parables because it shows how God is at work in our lives to help us "bear good fruit".
-Read the parable of the farmer scattering seed in Mark 4.
+Go to the bible and read the parable of the farmer scattering seed in Mark 4.

 Broccoli carries powerful spiritual